 Is Panama introducing new crypto laws?

-How does the Panama foundation work?
+How does the Panama Private Interest Foundation work?

 What is the price to set up a Panama foundation for DAO?

 The cost to set up a Panama Private Interest Foundation (PIF) for a DAO varies, but typically ranges from $1,350 to $5,750 USD.
-This includes registration fees, initial capital requirement of $10,000 (which doesn't need to be paid upfront), and various legal and administrative costs.
+This includes registration fees, an initial capital requirement of $10,000 (which doesn't need to be paid upfront), and various legal and administrative costs.
 Additional fees may apply for nominee services, ranging from $1,775 to $7,950.
-Annual maintenance fees are around $3,750, plus government fees of $350-$400.
+Annual maintenance fees are around $3,750, plus government fees of $300-$400.
 Prices may differ based on service providers and specific requirements.

 What documents are needed to set up a Panama foundation?